 Home Remedies For Cold Feet And Palms In Winter Season

 With the winter season at its height, snuggling in the blanket is our thing to do.
 And we all know how hard it can be to get out of our cozy blanket until we’re all warm and relaxed.
-Yet there are other people whose feet and palm remain cold even after hours of remaining in the shelter.
+Yet there are other people whose feet and palm remain cold even after hours of remaining in the blanket.
 Would that really happen to you?
-If yes then listen to the following:
+If yes then read the following:

 Why is this happening?

 Despite inadequate oxygen and blood entering our palms and legs, our feet and hands begin to get colder, which happens due to poor circulation.
 Feeling severe cold can also often be a sign of various health conditions such as anaemia, restless leg syndrome, chronic fatigue syndrome, nerve damage, diabetes, hypothyroidism, or hypothermia.
 When you’re still feeling colder than others and despite wearing clothes, your feet and palm fail to get warm, you should visit a doctor.

 But meanwhile, if it’s something that doesn’t always happen, you should check out these home remedies.

 Massaging is the easiest method of therapy to keep your feet and palms warm.
 Rubbing the feet and palm enhances blood flow and therefore increases the oxygen supply.

 If you have Epsom salt, then you can soak your feet and palm in hot water with epsom salt at home.
 The heat of the water will give warming effect to your feet, and magnesium will be supplied by the Epsom salt.

 Iron deficiency is one of the most common causes of anaemia, which can lead to cold hands and feet.
 In your daily diet, eat iron-rich foods such as dates, soya, spinach, apples, dried apricots, olives, and beetroots to combat anaemia.

 Preventing Cold Hands and Feet